py2ai/py2ai.github.io/_posts/2024-05-30-Make-a-battleship-game.md

 ---
+description: In this tutorial, we'll create a simple Battleship game that you can play via the command line.
+Battleship is a classic two-player game where players take tu...
+featured-img: 26072022-python-logo
+keywords:
+- Python
+- Battleship
+- game development
+- command line game
+- Python game
+- programming
 layout: post
+mathjax: true
+tags:
+- Python
+- Battleship
+- game development
+- command line
+- tutorial
 title: Let's build a simple "Battleship" game
-mathjax: true
-featured-img: 26072022-python-logo
-description:  make a battleship game in python
-keywords: ["Python", "Battleship", "game development", "command line game", "Python game", "programming"]
-tags: ["Python", "Battleship", "game development", "command line", "tutorial"]
 ---

 In this tutorial, we'll create a simple Battleship game that you can play via the command line.
 Battleship is a classic two-player game where players take turns guessing the locations of the opponent's ships on a grid.

 # Step 1: Setting Up the Environment
 First, ensure you have Python installed on your machine.
 You can download Python from python.org.

-# Step 2: Defining the Game Board
+## Step 2: Defining the Game Board
 We'll start by defining the game board and the basic structure of the game.
 Each player will have a 5x5 grid where they can place their ships and make guesses.

 {% include codeHeader.html %}